J-1 Visa Nurse Supervisor Jobs

 Verify your credentials meet U.S. nursing standards

 State nursing boards require foreign-trained nurses to pass NCLEX and often hold a CGFNS credential evaluation before any host employer can move forward.
-Complete these steps before pursuing J-1 opportunities so sponsors and hosts aren't waiting on you.
+Complete these steps before pursuing J-1 visa opportunities so sponsors and hosts aren't waiting on you.

 Distinguish Trainee from Specialist program categories